Venus in Furs (1969 Franco film): Production

 Venus in Furs was produced by British producer Harry Alan Towers.
 In 1963, Towers had been producing films in Europe through multi-country co-productions giving him access to various local tax-break schemes and allowing him to take advantage of low-budget films that could easily be profitable before even an audience would see them.
 It was one of several productions between Towers and director Jesús Franco shot between 1967 and 1970.
-The film was a marked departure from the style of films they two made together such as moving away from more pulp oriented material of The Blood of Fu Manchu to Venus in Furs to what academic Tatiana Pavlović described as sexploitation related material.
+The film was a marked departure from the style of films they two made together, such as moving away from more pulp-oriented material of The Blood of Fu Manchu to Venus in Furs to what academic Tatiana Pavlović described as sexploitation-related material.

 Franco said the idea for the film spurred from a conversation had between Franco and jazz musician Chet Baker, where Baker described a sensation of floating away from reality when he performed his trumpet solos, only to open his eyes into reality.
 Credits and interviews with crew members give various contradicting information on the development of Venus in Furs.
-Italian film prints credit Franco and Malvin Wald, Carloa Fadda and Milo G. Cuccia for the screenplay and Guido Leoni for dialogue.
+Italian film prints credit Franco, Malvin Wald, Carloa Fadda, and Milo G. Cuccia for the screenplay and Guido Leoni for dialogue.
 These Italian prints also contain false credits, such as including German sex comedy specialist Hans Billian as an additional director.

 Venus in Furs began shooting on October 1, 1968.
 It was shot in Rome, Marbella, Barcelona, and Istanbul and within studios Estdusio Balcazar in Barcelona and A.T.C. at Grottaferrata in Rome.

 The film is unrelated to the novel Venus in Furs.
 At the time, names like Leopold von Sacher-Masoch and Marquis de Sade were in vogue more so for promoting shocking eroticism seen in various 1960s horror films.
 The title was imposed on Franco by an American distributor, with the director preferring the title Black Angel.
 Franco stated the lead was meant to be a black man pursuing a woman played by Maria Rohm.
 Franco added scenes with Rohm walking nude down a flight of stairs with a fur coat behind her to describe the title.

-The music in the film was performed by Manfred Mann & Mike Hugg.
+The music in the film was performed by Manfred Mann and Mike Hugg.
 Mann is also in the film, playing electric piano during the performance of "Let's Get Together".